Equipment Checklist

 Personal trek

-We can generally provide a personal trek, so you will only be trekking with your own group.
-We will never add strangers to your party.
-Discounts are available for larger groups.
+We can only provide a personal trek, so you will only be trekking with your group.
+We will never add strangers to your treks.
+All the treks are customizable per your schedule.

 Trust trek booking

 The Everest Holiday is a registered and bonded trekking operator, ensuring a secure booking process.
-We are proudly members of the Trekking Agencies Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
-Our chairman, Mr. Ganesh Simkhada, was a former Director of the Nepal Tourism Board (NTB) and former General Secretary of the Nepal Mountaineering Association (NMA).
+We are proudly members of the Trekking Agency Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
+Our Founder, Mr. Ganesh Simkhada, was a former Director of the Nepal Tourism Board (NTB) and former General Secretary of the Nepal Mountaineering Association (NMA).
 To confirm your booking, we require a 10% advance payment.
-Payment options include major credit cards, bank transfers, Wise, and Western Union.
+Payment options include the Himalayan Bank online portal (on our website), major credit cards, bank transfers, Wise, and Western Union.
 After you arrive in Kathmandu, you can pay the remaining balance.
 Please send us your important travel documents, such as a passport copy, within one week of booking.
-The specifics of how to pay will be sent to you via email after your reservation has been confirmed.
 Please make sure your passport has a minimum of 6 months of validity remaining at your arrival date in Nepal.

 Last-minute booking

 We recommend booking your trek in advance.
 However, we also offer a last-minute booking option, which requires full payment 24 hours before departure.
-For the last-minute booking, please contact Shreejanat at +977-9810351300 or email us at info@theeverestholiday.com.
+For the last-minute booking, please contact Shreejanat (Joe) at +977-9810351300 or email us at info@theeverestholiday.com.
 Please note that last-minute treks may face delays due to circumstances beyond our control.

 TEH Family